roychen7/try_it_on_backend_service/README.md

             export POSTGRES_DB_PASSWORD="password"
             export POSTGRES_DB_HOST="localhost"
     - You may now make Postman calls to the express server to test your endpoints as you code along
+    - Now you can run the newman tests!